birajsilwal/Online-marketplace/README.md

 # Description of the app

 # Test accounts
-You can either sign up to create new account for testing, or use below login information
+You can either *sign up* to create new account for testing, or use below *login* information
-- username: guest
+- username: **guest**
-- password: guest
+- password: **guest**

 # Bio
 Hi!
 I am Biraj Silwal, developer of myLobo app.
 I'm a junior studying computer science and mathematics at UNM.
 In my free time I enjoy competitive programming, creating mobile apps, and attending online hackathones.
 I am passionate about techology and also interested in Augmented Reality, Machine Learning, and Robotics.

 # Other supporting information
-1. For the best experinece please use latest version of android operating system.
-API level more than 25 is highly recommended.
+1. For the best experinece please use latest version of android operating system. **API level more than 25** is highly recommended.
 2. After you login for the first time, it might take little bit longer to load contents in Marketplace and myLobos.
 So, you might have to wait ~10 seconds.
-Sorry, for inconvinience.
+Sorry, for an inconvinience.